Skip to Main Content

 The drinks program at The Prince sits in the category of American dive bar with Korean-inflected food, a combination that is more common in this stretch of 7th Street than it would be elsewhere in the city.
 The format rewards visitors who arrive without a fixed agenda: the bar is structured for staying rather than turning, and the pricing reflects a room that is not trying to extract maximum yield from each seat.
 In a city where bar tabs at comparable-profile venues can run substantially higher, The Prince's position in the mid-range reflects a deliberate relationship with its neighbourhood rather than a failure to compete upward.

 Among the food items associated with the venue, the fried chicken has accumulated the most consistent attention, appearing across Los Angeles bar food conversations as a point of reference rather than a novelty.
-This is worth noting in context: Koreatown is the city's most concentrated environment for fried chicken in its Korean format, which means the bar's version exists in genuine competition with a demanding peer set within walking distance.
+This is worth noting in context: Koreatown is the city's most concentrated environment for fried chicken in its Korean format, which means the bar's version exists in genuine competition with a demanding comparable set within walking distance.
 That it registers at all in that environment is itself a form of credential.

 Koreatown's Competitive Bar Set

 Los Angeles's more formally ambitious restaurants occupy a different tier and a different conversation.
-Providence and Kato represent the city's highest-recognition dining, with Michelin stars and extended tasting formats that place them in peer sets alongside Le Bernardin in New York City and The French Laundry in Napa.
+Providence and Kato represent the city's highest-recognition dining, with Michelin stars and extended tasting formats that place them in comparable venues alongside Le Bernardin in New York City and The French Laundry in Napa.
 Somni and Hayato operate at the hyper-controlled, reservation-required end of the spectrum.
 Osteria Mozza anchors a different register of the city's Italian-leaning fine casual scene.

-For a broader read of where The Prince sits within the city's full dining and drinking range, the EP Club Los Angeles guide maps the competitive field across price tiers and cuisines.
 Comparable bar-forward venues with strong food programs in other American cities include Lazy Bear in San Francisco, which takes a different approach to informality at a higher price point, and Emeril's in New Orleans, which anchors a city where the bar-restaurant boundary is drawn differently than in LA.

 Planning a Visit